Beyond Dennett

 Dennett famously challenged proponents of qualia to explain why consciousness exists at all.
 Everything we attribute to subjective experience — attention, learning, decision-making, memory consolidation — can, he claimed, in principle be handled by unconscious machinery.
 He looked for the function of consciousness in the Controller and, unsurprisingly, found none.

-The correct place to look is the Modeler-schema.
-The visual world arrives in discontinuous fragments.
-Saccades temporarily obliterate input several times a second, yet we experience a continuous, stable scene.
-Maintaining that stability is not free.
-It requires a continuous representational substrate, used explicitly for comparison across time, to detect mismatches between pre- and post-saccadic content and to drive bottom-up refinement of the Modeler’s assumptions about the world.
+MST directs the search to the Modeler-schema.
+The visual world is sampled across discontinuities, while we experience a comparatively stable scene.
+Maintaining perceptual constancy recruits multiple mechanisms.
+MST’s distinctive proposal is that a retained comparison format helps detect mismatches between pre- and post-saccadic content and drive bottom-up refinement of the Modeler’s assumptions about the world.

 The Self He Got Right